rutgerkool/elometry/README.md

-# Football ELO Valuator
+# Elometry

-This project analyzes football player data from the **Football Data from Transfermarkt dataset**, which includes over 60,000 games, 30,000+ players, 400,000+ player market valuations, and more.
+This project introduces Elometry, an application that analyzes football player data from the **Football Data from Transfermarkt dataset**, which includes over 60,000 games, 30,000+ players, 400,000+ player market valuations, and more.
 The project calculates adapted ELO ratings based on an algorithm [introduced by Wolff et al. in 2020](https://www.researchgate.net/publication/346383793_A_football_player_rating_system) and provides optimal team selection based on these ratings using Integer Linear Programming (ILP).

 It is developed in C++ with CMake as the build system.